Miel Bredouw

-Mariel Wade "Miel" Bredouw (/mi'ɛl 'breɪdoʊ/ mee-EL-_-BRAY-doh, born July 11, 1989) is an American comedian, podcaster, and musician.
-Initially gaining fame on Vine in 2014, she has also hosted the HeadGum podcast Punch Up the Jam since 2017 and released her debut album Tourist Season in 2020.
+Mariel Wade "Miel" Bredouw (/mi'ɛl 'breɪdoʊ/ mee-EL-_-BRAY-doh, born July 11, 1989) is a retired American comedian, podcaster, and musician.
+Initially gaining fame on Vine in 2014, she also hosted the HeadGum podcast Punch Up the Jam from 2017 to 2020.
+She released her debut album, Tourist Season, in 2020.

 Early life

 Mariel Wade Bredouw was born in Los Angeles on July 11, 1989.
 Her father, Jim, is a studio musician who has worked on music for Nike campaigns.
 She has a younger brother named Henri, a musician who is married to musician Mree, and a younger sister named Minnie, a design lecturer at California College of the Arts.
 She spent her childhood on Orcas Island, Washington.
 When she was 19, she moved back to Los Angeles to pursue a music career, and became involved with the Upright Citizens Brigade.

 Career

 In 2014, while working as a sous-chef for a restaurant in Echo Park, Bredouw began posting comedic videos on Vine under the username Mielmonster.
 Over the next two years, she became one of the most popular creators on the platform, and was featured in Camp Unplug, a series produced by the platform.
 By the time the platform closed in 2016, her videos had been looped more than 328 million times, and her account had over 370,000 followers.
 Following Vine's demise, Bredouw began posting videos on YouTube.

 In 2017, Bredouw began hosting the HeadGum podcast Punch Up the Jam alongside comedian Demi Adejuyigbe.
 The podcast involves discussing a popular song with a celebrity guest and creating a parody (or "punch up") of the song, typically a comedic take that addresses the song's weaker points.
 In 2018, the podcast was named one of the best of the year by The A.V.
 Club.
 Adejuyigbe left the podcast in late 2019 (though he returned for a one-off appearance in November 2020) and Bredouw continued as its stand-alone host, reformatting the show slightly to allow for discussed songs to be "unpunchable" and including contributions from musician Rob Moose.
 During COVID-19 lockdowns in New York City, comedian Chris Fleming joined the podcast as a temporary co-host.
 In addition to working on Punch Up the Jam, Bredouw has produced comedy for Funny or Die, Super Deluxe, HBO, and BuzzFeed, and makes regular appearances on comedian Ian Karmel's All Fantasy Everything podcast.